Mach1Studios/m1-research-blog/content/glossary/mixing-terms.md

 There are some exceptions to this, however.
 Formats such as #Mach1,  unify the handling of multichannel and spatial audio formats/configurations and conversions between them.
 They allow for the development of custom multichannel configurations allowing backend development control to speaker configurations.
 While many virtual spatializers will use damaging effects to spatialise a channel-based mix, Mach1 Spatial's system is contained into a single multichannel deliverable through already existing audio containers and codecs.

 Channel-based spatialisation is not set to disappear anytime soon.
-For all the discussion on the versatility of [[2.
-Object-based]] audio, channel-based spatialisation may have its own advantages depending on the experience that needs to be created and the system it's created for.
+For all the discussion on the versatility of [Object-Based](../mixing-terms#object-based) audio, channel-based spatialisation may have its own advantages depending on the experience that needs to be created and the system it's created for.

 ##### Synonyms : [Surround](../existing-formats#surround)
 ##### Related Terms : [Mach1 Spatial](../existing-formats#mach1-spatial), [Dolby Atmos](../existing-formats#dolby-atmos)